-You’ve gone through the due diligence process, identified a vendor you would like to work with, but you are mandated to release an LMS RFP.
+You’ve gone through the due diligence process, identified a learning management system vendor you would like to work with, but you are mandated to release an LMS RFP.
 As vendors, this process is just as frustrating to us as it is to you.
-Here is another secret (we should be charging for these!)… We have technical specifications already written and ready to go.
+Here is another secret: we have technical specifications already written and ready to go.
 Just ask!
 Need a sole source document?
 We have that ready to go as well!
 We want to make this process as easy as possible for you!

 The LMS RFP process is a lengthy, time-consuming process.
 Make sure you make the most of your efforts by taking the time to do your due diligence, survey your users, and include the features you not only need but want.
 Taking the time to put together a solid RFP will help ensure you’ll end up with the LMS vendor that best suits your eLearning needs.

 Looking for more information on Moodle or Totara by eThink?Request a Demo